notkevin12/site/cpp.md

 My personal C++ reference, guaranteed to be much worse than any comparable resource that can be found online.

+---

 ## `public`, `private`, `protected`

-The fields (variables) and methods (functions) of a class are collectively referenced as the _members_ of that class.
+The fields (variables) and methods (functions) of a class are collectively referred to as the _members_ of that class.

 Members of a class that are `public` are accessible from anywhere.